etalazz/durapack/readme.md

 ### 🛡️ A Note on Security and Scope

 Durapack is a general-purpose framing and data repair library.
 It **does not provide encryption**.
-If you need to protect data at rest or in transit, you should encrypt your payload *before* passing it to Durapack.
+For authenticity (without confidentiality), Durapack optionally supports Ed25519 signatures per-frame (feature-gated); see "CLI" below.
+If you need to protect data at rest or in transit, encrypt your payload before passing it to Durapack.

+> Export control: This software may be subject to U.S. export laws and regulations.
+You are responsible for compliance with all applicable laws.
+Signature support is off by default and can be stripped for export.

 ## 📖 Table of Contents